Petites Pensées

 That art is irrelevant to the basis of American culture is that culture's fatal flaw, and for which the American experiment itself is doomed to irrelevance in time future.
 If not already.

 Is there anything in Western culture beyond art?
 Most people, if they are honest would say money.
 Others would say God, and they are more interesting.
 Others would say others, and are more interesting still.
 I would agree with the person who said what is important in life is to love someone and some thing.
 Art is a most sublime form of love for others, because the artist cares enough to distill for the world the best possible experiences, perhaps for the rest of time.
-It is a form of love and generosity I aspire to.
+It is a form of love and generosity to aspire to.

 index.htm